GoogleCloudPlatform/esp-v2/README.md

-# Google Cloud Platform API Proxy
+# Google Cloud Platform ESP V2

-Google Cloud Platform API Proxy is a service proxy which enables API management capabilities for JSON/REST or gRPC API services.
+Google Cloud Platform ESP V2 is a service proxy which enables API management capabilities for JSON/REST or gRPC API services.
 The current implementation uses [Envoy](https://www.envoyproxy.io/) as a service proxy.

-API Proxy provides:
+ESP V2 provides:

 *   **Features**: authentication (auth0, gitkit), API key validation, JSON to gRPC transcoding, as well as API-level monitoring, tracing and logging.
 More